EPAWA's Long Range Outlook

 Breakdown of precipitation departures from normal over the next several weeks:

-May 4th – May 10th: Near to slightly below average
+May 10th - May 16th: Near to slightly above average

-June 1st - June 7th: Near to slightly below average
+June 8th - June 14th: Near to slightly above average

 Public/free available maps will be updated when a threat is imminent for significant weather on the weather alerts page throughout the year: http://epawaweather.com/weather-alerts/